Knowing Your Pin Backs and Pin Attachments

 Deluxe Clutch

 Similar to jewelry clutches, deluxe clutches, known also as flathead locking clutches, also feature an internal locking mechanism that grips a pin’s needlepoint to fasten a pin into place.
-Deluxe clutches are very secure and ideal with pinning onto outerwear such as jackets or onto surfaces that can expect to get some rough treatment, such as bookbags or purses.
-Pin fact: Deluxe clutches and jewelry clutches are both known as button clutches due to their rounded design.
+Deluxe clutches are very secure and ideal with pinning onto outerwear such as jackets or onto surfaces that can expect to get some rough treatment, such as book bags or purses.

 Magnetic Backing